sv3ndk/bookshelf/readme.md

 # Bookshelf

-Toy application to handle books and bookshelves, as an excuse to play with Typelevel Cats eco-system.
+Toy application to handle books and bookshelves, as an excuse to play with the Cats eco-system.

 # Use cases: